econokeith/otis/README.md

 model update speed.

 OTIS is also designed to make the process of iteration in the creation of interactive scripts quick and easy.
-Written on top of open-cv's image writing library, it adds hundreds of convenience classes functions to allow placement, movement, event handling, collision handling, and interaction amongst onscreen assets.
+Written on top of open-cv's image writing library, it adds hundreds of convenience classes and functions to allow placement, movement, event handling, collision handling, and interaction amongst onscreen assets.

 ### Dependencies